US Military Medals, Honoring the Brave

 Women of the Military

 Women serving in the military has been something of a hot topic for decades.
 No one can deny that these women have shown an incredible amount of zeal and courage.
 There is a very long list of women who have received medals for their service, and each of these women has her own inspiring story.
-Such as Jane Jeffrey who refused to leave her post as nurse during WWII even though she had just become severely wounded during an air raid.
+Jane Jeffrey, for example, refused to leave her post as nurse during WWII even though she had just become severely wounded during an air raid.
 She received the Distinguished Service Cross.

 We want to recognize these amazing women and men who have served their country well.
 Not just anyone can be awarded these decorations, and we know that.
 We want to help all veterans live their lives to the fullest since it’s because of their service that we can do the same.
 At Low VA Rates, our main objective is to help veterans get into houses they can truly call homes.
 Call us to learn more.